 Again, I recommend an embryology textbook to these two gentlemen.
 Eggs and sperm are not “life”, and apart from one another are not a human being either, and therefore not a person.
 A tree is alive and not a person.
 A dog is alive and not a person.

-Any statement meant to challenge personhood after conception which begins with “Yeah, but…” is putting a condition on what it means to be a person.
+Any statement meant to challenge personhood after conception is putting a condition on what it means to be a person.
 If you choose to do that, you must argue why that condition applies and further, why that condition doesn’t apply to say, a three year old or a 70 year old.
-What if you say “Yeah, but life doesn’t really began until there is brain function.”
-Ok.
-So what do say to the parents whose child is alive, but operating with minimal or no brain function after an accident?
+What if one says “Life doesn’t really began until there is brain function.”
+What then is said to the parents whose child is alive, but operating with minimal or no brain function after an accident?
 Sorry, your child is no longer a person?
 Of course not.
 What if your friend disagrees with you and says “Yeah, but life doesn’t really begin until the baby is born and can live independent of it’s mother.”
 Ok.
 So, what do we say to the thousands upon thousands of children and adults who are almost 100% completely dependent on another human to function in life?
 Any condition you establish as when life begins or personhood begins outside of conception will carry over onto some segment of the population who has already been born.
-This is why there are more voices arguing that a mother should have the right to kill her child if they are mentally or physically handicapped as an infant or toddler.
-Or, that we should just kill the elderly, because they don’t contribute much value and are dependent upon others.
-That is not a joke.
-It is horrifying and there are other even more extreme views.
-But, it is the right and logical path which comes from a pro-abortion worldview.
+This is why there is an increasing number of voices arguing that a mother should have the right to kill her child if they are mentally or physically handicapped as an infant or toddler.
+It is horrifying and I suspect the majority of pro-abortion people would agree that it is while remaining ignorant that it is just the logical conclusion of their view.
 It is just being consistent.
-How consistent are you?

 And here is the fallacy icing on top of the illogical cake that is Mr. Kristof’s entire article: